PubInv/unscrew-propeller/README.md

 whatever force is on the cones, producing streamlines which in gneral move backward, producing a thrust on the "ice cream cone" in the directon of the ice cream ball (and away from the cone.)

+# Experiment

+Building an experimental apparatus to measure the thrust produced by rotary propulsion mechanism is non-trivial.
+Even more difficult is to measure the power efficiency of the "propeller", although in the end that is a very interesting question.
+I designed an experiment to measure only if it provides a thrust at all.

+I cut a long drill bit and glued it to the square wooden shaft that I had fitted into the unscrew propeller.
+Then I found a piece of styrofoam and duct-taped a battery-powered rotary drill to foam, creating a simple boat, which a "propeller" shaft projecting down into the water with the unscrew propeller attached.

+Then using a hot-tub, which is about 6 feet across, I zip-tied the trigger of the drill down and placed the boat in the water.
+It appeared to move in the direction of the propeller with moderate force until it smacked into the "seat" of the hot tub.
+After being pulled back and moving forward three times, drill bit became unglued from the wooden shaft.

+A [video of the experiment]() is avaible at our channel on YouTube.

 # License